-A series of storms produced surf up to 16 feet through the 29th.
+A series of storms produced surf up to 16 feet through the 29th along the California coast.
 Several piers collapsed.
 Damage was done to numerous businesses and homes.
 Several injuries occurred as people were swept off rocks.

 Arctic high pressure over the Mid-Atlantic brought extreme cold.
 All-Time record lows were tied or set at: Sterling (Dulles Airport), VA: -18°, Baltimore, MD: -7°-Tied (2/9/1924 & 2/10/1899), Islip, NY: -7°-Tied and Bridgeport, CT: -7°-Tied.

 Locations that reported January record lows included: Concord, NH: -33°, Wilmington, DE: -14°-Tied and Philadelphia, PA: -7°-Tied.